qutang/mhealth-storage-format/feature-filename.md

 ### FEATUREID

-1. Locally unique identifier for the annotation set.
+1. Locally unique identifier for among all features.

 2. Globally unique identifier for the annotation set when combining with ANNOTATORID and VERSIONCODE.